 - Select print the "Statement of Benefits."

-Will 8-week, Intersession, Winter Break and other non-standard courses affect my VA benefits?
+Will 8-week, Intersession, Winter Break and other non-standard courses affect my VA benefits or housing allowance?

 Potentially.
-VA benefits are charged by the day, so Intersession, Winter Break, 8-week and other non-standard courses can affect your full-time status.
-Students need to be full time in the semester or term-long courses to receive maximum VA benefits.
+The university may consider a student full time for a semester despite shorter courses, but VA benefits are charged by the day.
+That means Intersession, Winter Break, 8-week and other short-term, non-standard courses can affect your full-time status.
+Students need to be full time for the entire semester or term-long courses to receive maximum VA benefits.
 This is not a problem if a shorter course is in excess of the 12 credit hours (e.g. a student takes 15 credits and one, 3-credit course is an 8-week course.
 This still leaves a student with 12 semester-long courses).
 Non-standard courses can also cause students to unintentionally use more of their VA benefits than anticipated.
 Students with questions/concerns are encouraged to reach out to the KU Military-Affiliated Student Center before classes start.

 Classes have already started and I have not received my VA benefits, will KU charge me a late fee or cancel my enrollment since my tuition has not been paid?

-When you have completed your Using VA Benefits paperwork, you are automatically placed on deferment, giving you until the end of the semester to pay your tuition and fees.
+When you have completed your Using VA Benefits form for the semester, you are automatically placed on deferment, giving you until the end of the semester for your tuition and fees to be paid.